diyews/scrcpy-flutter/README.md

 1. Server didn't start.

-    You can check if server is running by typing `adb shell "ps | grep scrcpy_device_server"`
+    You can check if server is running by typing `adb shell "ps -A | grep scrcpy_device_server"`

     Try to run command in the front to check if errors there whiling start server. (remove `nohup`, `&` and output redirect from the start script)